Charged with a First-Offense DWI in Houston?

 - Moreover, this is all after graduating college and earning his law degree.

-Tad Nelson is one of the best DWI defense attorneys in Houston to talk with if you need help due to being charged with such a crime based on your perceived level of intoxication by law enforcement.
+Tad Nelson is one of the best DWI defense attorneys in Houston to talk with if you need help following an arrest for suspicion of DWI.
+Your arrest was based on your perceived level of intoxication by law enforcement, which can be challenged in the court of law.